fachat/MicroPET/CPLD/README.md

   - 11 = 12.5 MHz with wait states for video access to VRAM
 - Bit 2-7: unused, must be 0

+#### $e805 (59397) Video window

+- Bit 0: when set, swap the 2 2k areas at $8000 and $8800
+- Bit 1-2: number of 2k character video memory block the $8xxx window points to; possible addresses in VRAM bank 0 (CPU bank 8) are $8xxx, $9xxx, $axxx, $bxxx
+- Bit 3-7: unused, must be 0

+If you use 2k of 4k screens, you can use
+Bits 0-2 as address bits for where the video memory at $8000-$87ff is mapped in the actual video RAM.
+The difference is in the mapping of the second 2k at $8800-$8fff.
+This second half is not just 2k after the character video memory, but always in the same 4k block in video memory as the actual character video memory at $8000.
+Technically, bit 0 just inverts address bit A11.

+So, for example value of "001" maps:

+- $8000-$87ff to $8800-$8fff
+- $8800-$8fff to $8000-$87ff

+Where "010" maps:

+- $8000-$87ff to $9000-$97ff
+- $8800-$8fff to $9800-$9fff

 ### 8296 control port